kamalber/spring-boot-angular4-authentication/README.md

 ## Development server

 ### installing the node module :
- use the following command in the project folder 'npm install --build-from-source'    [NPM] https://www.npmjs.com/
+ use the following command in the project folder `npm install --build-from-source`  [NPM] https://www.npmjs.com/

 ### runin the server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.